You are here

 The technical side.

 The legal age limit to drink alcohol is 18, and you are also not allowed to purchase tobacco if you are under 18.
-You have to be 18 to get into the clubs too and do make note that it's illegal to drink alcohol in the street.
+You have to be 18 to get into the clubs too and do take note that it's illegal to drink alcohol in the street.

 In Spain, personal possession and consumption of small amounts of drugs are not criminal offences; however, the line between "personal" and "intent to supply" is a very thin one.